 Linda Cowan holds the office of Managing Director for the Company.
 She is responsible for the overall management, direction and organisation of the Company.
 The Managing Director is the designated Accountable Officer, as defined by the Office for Students.
-The Managing Director is a member of the GB, the SMT, the NPDAG, the CEMB, the Company level JSMBs, the UKP Safeguarding SMT and the EDI Steering Group.
+The Managing Director is a member of the GB, the SMT, the NPDAG, the CEMB, and the Company level JSMBs.